 Director, Witte de With Center for Contemporary Art, The Netherlands

 Defne Ayas is a curator, producer, and publisher in the field of contemporary visual art and its institutions.
-Ayas is currently the director of the Witte de With Center for Contemporary Art in Rotterdam, where she oversees an exhibition and publication program devoted the question of crisis, be it aesthetic, geographic, economic, communal, ecological, and even spiritual, and how artists and art world can be active co-creators of politics, institutions and representations, if at all.
+Ayas is currently the director of the Witte de With Center for Contemporary Art in Rotterdam, where she oversees an exhibition and publication program devoted to the question of crisis; be it aesthetic, geographic, economic, communal, ecological, or even spiritual and of how artists and art world can be active co-creators of politics, institutions and representations, if at all.

-Founder, Leading Ventures and Board Member, Tällberg Foundation
+Founder, Leading Ventures and Board Member, Tällberg Foundation, The Netherlands

 Tom Cummings has served as global head of Learning and Organisation Effectiveness for Unilever and ABN Amro Bank; project leader/adviser on planning and learning in companies such as Shell, Compass Group, Fortis, Marakon, BUPA and others.
 Tom has created and co-designed business transformation and learning vehicles such as Cambridge Energy Research Associates, Center for Strategy Research, Leading Ventures and Common Purpose Netherlands.

-Tom has also led the Tällberg Leader Program since 2006 and has recently become a Board Member of the Tällberg Foundation.
+Tom has also led the Tällberg Leader Program since 2006 and is a Board Member of the Tällberg Foundation.
 He is also senior advisor to the Global Alliance for Banking on Values (GABV).

 Tom’s work has involved him as a designer and catalyst in hundreds of projects and board retreats across many cultures.
 He works with people who wish to engage with complexity and want to learn how to move between and across different perspectives.
 The approach helps to integrate experience and anticipate challenges.
 His work encourages leaders to be present and mindful of their personal impact while sustaining a perspective on their legacy in the wider world.

-Senior Advisor for Global Affairs to the President of Columbia University and Senior Research Scholar at the School of International and Public Affairs, Columbia University and Senior Advisor for Global Programs to the Solomon R. Guggenheim Foundation
+Senior Advisor for Global Affairs to the President of Columbia University and Senior Research Scholar at the School of International and Public Affairs, Columbia University, USA

 Dr. Vishakha N. Desai is Senior Advisor for Global Affairs to the President of Columbia University and Senior Research Scholar at its School of International and Public Affairs.
-She also serves as Senior Advisor for Global Programs to the Solomon R. Guggenheim Foundation.
 From 2004 through 2012, Dr. Desai served as President and CEO of the Asia Society, a global organization dedicated to strengthening partnerships between Asia and the U.S.

 In 2012, in recognition of Dr. Desai’s leadership in the museum field, President Barack Obama appointed her to serve on the National Museum and Library Services Board.
-She is an Advisory Trustee of the Brookings Institution, and a Trustee of the Bertelsmann Foundation, AFS Intercultural Programs.
-She serves as a member of the Advisory Council of the Center for American Progress and the International Advisory Committee for the Auroville Foundation, India, as well as on the Corporate Board of Mahindra & Mahindra, one of India’s largest global corporations.
+She is an Advisory Trustee of the Brookings Institution, and serves as the chair of both the Board of Trustees of AFS Intercultural Programs, and the Advisory Board of the Asian Pacific American Center of the Smithsonian Institution.
+She is also a Trustee of the Doris Duke Charitable Foundation, and serves on the Corporate Board of Mahindra & Mahindra, one of India’s largest global corporations.

-Dr. Desai holds a B.A. in Political Science from Bombay University and an M.A. and Ph.D. in Asian Art History from the University of Michigan, in addition to honorary degrees from Williams College, MA 2014, Centre College, 2008; Pace University, 2008; The College of Staten Island, NY 2006; and Susquehanna University, PA, 1996.
+Dr. Desai holds a B.A. in Political Science from Bombay University and an M.A. and Ph.D. in Asian Art History from the University of Michigan, and five honorary degrees from American colleges and universities.

-Her interviewees include the Nobel Laureates Malala Yousafzai, Prof. Muhammad Yunus, Prof. Amartyr Sen, World Bank President Dr. Jim Yong Kim, Myanmar President Thein Sein, UNESCO Director General Irina Bokova, UNDP Administrator Helen Clark and Thai Interim Prime Minister Prayut Chan-o-cha, Mr. Ratan Tata, India and Mr. Bill Gates, USA.
-Ms Doden reported from Rajasthan, India to cover the “Resurgent Rajasthan” event in November 2015, and has interviewed the Chief Minister of Rajasthan Ms Vasundhara Raje.
+Her interviewees include the Nobel Laureates Malala Yousafzai, Prof. Muhammad Yunus, Prof. Amartyr Sen, World Bank President Dr. Jim Yong Kim, UNESCO Director General Irina Bokova, UNDP Administrator Helen Clark , Mr. Ratan Tata, India and Mr. Bill Gates, USA.

 She holds an MA in international affairs from Columbia University, New York, USA, and a BA in foreign studies from Sophia University, Japan.
 She has spent her childhood in London, UK.